advanced-cropper/vue-advanced-cropper/example/docs/introduction/concepts.md

 ### Boundaries

 It's the least obvious part of the cropper.
-Boundaries is the area inside the cropper that will contain the image.
+Boundaries is the area inside the cropper that will contain an image.
 By default, it is equal to an image fitted to a cropper.

 ![Example](../.vuepress/assets/concepts/example-default-boundaries.svg)